TheRandomLabs/Scoop-Spotify/README.md

 ## Notes

+* All of the packages in this bucket should be installed locally rather than globally.
+* If you have the means, please buy Spotify Premium instead of installing BlockTheSpot.
+* All of the Spicetify packages require Spotify to be installed either through this Scoop bucket or the official installer.
+* All themes, extensions and custom apps for Spicetify are installed to `~\.spicetify` instead of the spicetify-cli installation directory.
+* Installing or updating any of the packages in this bucket automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.
+* All Spicetify packages apart from spicetify-cli depend on spicetify-cli.

 ### BlockTheSpot

 * This blocks advertisements for the latest version of Spotify.
-Please buy Spotify Premium instead to support Spotify if you have the means.
-* BlockTheSpot depends on `spotify-latest` and should thus be installed locally.
+* This package depends on `spotify-latest`.
 * This is not an executable program. `spotify-latest` will be patched automatically every time this package or any of the Spicetify packages are installed or updated.
 * If BlockTheSpot is ever reset, `blockthespot` can be run to reapply it.
 This usually happens